kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/AnyTone_Radios_X78_Family.md

 # Tips for using the CPS
 - For sections that contain lists that don't allow you to use the "Insert (Paste)" or "Move up"/"Move down" actions in the context menu, you can move an item by using control + x or "Cut".
 Then paste the item where you need it.

+# Icons
+- Big red A at top of screen: auto power off indicator.
+Not shown when Bluetooth is enabled.